dayarg/servify/README.md

   - TypeScript

 # Used technology
-  ·Firebase: It is used as a cloud database to store information about users, professionals, services and other relevant data on the platform.
+  - Firebase: It is used as a cloud database to store information about users, professionals, services and other relevant data on the platform.

-  ·Tailwind CSS: Used as a CSS framework to facilitate the development of responsive and consistent user interfaces.
+  - Tailwind CSS: Used as a CSS framework to facilitate the development of responsive and consistent user interfaces.